MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 > Microsoft stores up to ten versions of SlimCoreVdi for compatibility purposes, and in case the user accesses different VDI environments (such as persistent, where new Teams auto-updates itself, and non-persistent, where new Teams auto-updates are disabled).

-If you're optimized, you'll see MsTeamsVdi.exe running on your endpoint in process explorer for AVD/W365, and in XXX for Citrix.
+If you're optimized, you can see MsTeamsVdi.exe running on your endpoint in process explorer for AVD/W365, and in XXX for Citrix.

 If you enable the bottom pane and switch to the DLL tab, you can also see the Plugin being loaded.
-This is a useful troubleshooting step in case you're not getting optimized with VDI 2.0.
+This action is a useful troubleshooting step in case you're not getting optimized with VDI 2.0.

 XXX WHAT DoeS OPTIMIZED EVEN MEAN?
 EVEN WITH SCREENS, WHAA